aiaont/infocomm/README.md

 ## Overview

-The Information Communication Ontology (infocomm) is an OWL 2 ontology that provides a formal model for describing information communication events.
+The Information Communication Ontology (infocomm) is an OWL 2 ontology that provides a foundational semantic framework for describing information communication events.
 It captures the essential components and relationships involved in any communication process, from simple text messages to complex data transmissions.

 **Namespace**: `http://w3id.org/infocomm#`

-## Main Classes
+## Classes

 ### Core Classes